-“7 years, 3 months, and 14 days.” she smirked.
+“7 years, 3 months, and…14 days.” she smirked.
 “There were two leap years in between.”
-(Yeah, let me get the pleasure of seeing that goofy little smile wipe out now!)
+(Yeah, let me get the pleasure of seeing that goofy little smile wipe off your face now!)

 “You were counting too?” he asked, his eyes warm.

 “You really think I need to count?
 Everything’s right up here” she said, tapping her index finger to her forehead.
 Still blushing, she turned around to look for the book she had been taking out of her bag just before he came in.

 “Of course.”
 He smiled, remembering how proud Shunya was of the powers she had been blessed with.

 National Highway, Western U.P.

 Asmin had been walking for quite sometime now.
 She was tired, sleepy, and thirsty.
 Her water bottle had run out of water and there was no human habitation in sight.
 Just a long, lonely highway and sparse forests on either side of the road.
 She couldn’t even dare to walk around crowded places.
 Her family must have read the letter by now.
 Her father could have easily informed the police department.
 They must be looking for her.
 So she decided she would walk to the nearest bus stand and take a bus.
 But her strained muscles had given her away, so she decided to take a ride to the nearest bus stop.

 She tried to stop the first car coming her way, but it didn’t stop.
 Minutes later, a truck was coming towards her in a slow pace.
 She waved her hand at it.
 The truck came to a halt in front of her and a brawny man opened the door of the passenger seat and said: